Chief of Staff

 Ms Howard has a decade of experience in public outreach, an M.A. in Community Development and Planning and is a certified Creative Placemaker.
 Creative Placemaking is an emerging field in using the intersections of arts and the land use planning process to achieve outcomes that enhance communities physically, socially and creatively.
 She has been a proud resident of Koreatown since 2008.

-Catherine Landers is a Deputy Director for Special Projects for Councilmember David Ryu representing Council District 4.
+Paola Méndez is the Planning Deputy for Councilmember David Ryu representing Council District Four.

-Shannon Prior is a Field Deputy for Councilmember David Ryu representing Council District 4.
+Moniquea Roberson is the Scheduler, Office Specialist and Funding Coordinator for Councilmember David Ryu representing Council District 4.

 Community Affairs Coordinator